jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 **Task:** Upload Alice in Wonderland file to HDFS

-Now upload the Alice in Wonderland file to a folder inside the bucket.

-**Task:** Upload the Alice in Wonderland text to the bucket

-**Note:** The file should be uploaded inside a folder, you can name the folder whatever you want you just need to remember it for later.

-Everything is now prepared for us to use Trino.
+Everything is now prepared for us to use HiveServer2.

-#### Connect to Trino
+#### Connect to Hive

-A service has been created for the Trino cluster.
-Forward port 8443 of the Trino coordinator service.
+A service has been created for HiveServer2.
+Forward port 10002 of the HiveServer2 service.

-**Task:** Forward Trino coordinator service
+**Task:** Port-forward Web UI HiveServer2

-Open the forwarded service in your browser `https://localhost:8080`.
-Sign in to Trino using any username and no password.
+Open the forwarded service in your browser `http://localhost:10002/`.

-**Task:** Open the Trino Web UI webpage and sign in
+**Task:** Open the HiveServer2 Web UI webpage

-You should see that there is one active worker and no queries.
+You should see at least one active session and zero open queries.

+To connect to HiveServer2's thrift API we have to port-forward the service as well.
+Forward port 10000 of the HiveServer2 service.

+**Task:** Port-forward thrift HiveServer2 service

-To connect to Trino we will use [DBeaver](https://dbeaver.io/).
+To connect to HiveServer2 we will use [DBeaver](https://dbeaver.io/).
 DBeaver is a cross-platform database tool that supports many different SQL databases.

 **Task:** Download and install DBeaver

-Now that DBeaver is installed we will now create a new database connection with the Trino cluster.
+Now that DBeaver is installed we will now create a new database connection with HiveServer2.

 **Tasks:** Open DBeaver and create a new connection database connection using the following steps

 1. Click on the "Database" tab and select "New Database Connection" from the dropdown
-2. Search for Trino and select it, then click "Next" (and install drivers if prompted to)
+2. Search for Hive and select it, then click "Next" (and install drivers if prompted to)
-3. Select "Connect by: URL" and enter the following url: `jdbc:trino://localhost:8080`
+3. Select "Connect by: URL" and enter the following url: `jdbc:hive2://localhost:10000`
-4. In the authentication box enter any username and no password
-5. Click on the "Test connection" button to make sure it works properly
+4. Click on the "Test connection" button to make sure it works properly
-6. If it works, then click on the "Finish" button
+5. If it works, then click on the "Finish" button

-Now that a connection has been made to the Trino cluster we can then begin to write SQL statements.
+Now that a connection has been made to the HiveServer2 we can then begin to write SQL statements.
 To write SQL statements then right-click on the connection you just made, then hover over the "SQL Editor", and then click on "Open SQL script".

 **Task:** Create SQL editor